 - Don't load software onto the LD6 not issued from VERIPOS e.g. as part of the LD6 build.
-Doing so could seriously compromise system performance. - Don't insert USB memory device unless first scanned with up to date virus scanning software. - Don't activate the pin reset buttons on the rear of the unit unless directed by a VERIPOS representative. - Don't remove the QC dongle when using the Verify QC software is running onboard the LD6. - Don't use a pen or any other sharp object to operate the touch screen as this could cause damage.
+Doing so could seriously compromise system performance. - Don't insert USB memory device unless first scanned with up to date virus scanning software. - Don't activate the pin reset buttons on the rear of the unit unless directed by a VERIPOS representative. - Don't use a pen or any other sharp object to operate the touch screen as this could cause damage.

-2.3 FRONT AND REAR PANEL OVERVIEW
+FRONT AND REAR PANEL OVERVIEW 2.3